Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Behavior Trees Generation with Trained Models

 \subsubsection{\textbf{One-Shot In-Context Learning}}

-To facilitate a meaningful comparison of logical reasoning, we modified the system specification $S$ to include a single \textbf{positive example} of a valid JSON-encoded Behavior Tree (One-Shot prompting).
+To facilitate a meaningful comparison of logical reasoning, we modified the system specification $S$ to include a single \textbf{positive example} of a valid JSON-encoded Behavior Tree (One-Shot prompting) as did in Sec.~\ref{Sec: multimodal prompt geenration} for meaningful dataset generation.
 Under this regime, both GPT-5 and Gemini 3 Flash succeeded in adhering to the syntactic constraints of our framework with a high percentage.
-However, in some cases, the JSON format is not respected at all, with the addition of unpredictable artifacts that compromise the execution of the associated BT.
-As shown in Tab. \ref{tab:ablation}, our model (\textbf{A1}) achieves performance comparable to or exceeding these high-parameter models despite being smaller in order of magnitude (12B).
+However, in some cases with the GPT-5 model, the JSON format is not respected at all, with the addition of unpredictable artifacts that compromise the execution of the associated BT while running the dedicated script.
+Instead, Gemini achieves a 100\% score in both \textbf{TSR} and \textbf{JVR} for producing structured text, justifying the model choice for dataset construction.
+As shown in Tab. \ref{tab:ablation}, within the targeted manipulation domain and under zero-shot conditions, \textbf{A1} matches the output quality of one-shot-prompted frontier models, confirming that fine-tuning cost can substitute for in-context examples in structurally constrained settings.
 This highlights the primary advantage of our approach: through synthetic data supervision, our model has internalized the robotic grammar as an intrinsic prior.
-Unlike SOTA models that require precious context-window space to be occupied by one-shot examples to maintain structural validity, our trained model performs zero-shot synthesis with $100\%$ syntactic reliability, preserving the full context for task-relevant spatial reasoning and metadata.
+Unlike SOTA models that require precious context-window space to be occupied by one-shot examples to maintain structural validity, our trained model performs zero-shot synthesis with $100\%$ syntactic reliability within the targeted manipulation domain, preserving the full context for task-relevant spatial reasoning and metadata.